FuegoDel/FuegoDel/README.md

 ## Full Stack Developer | UI Design Enthusiast | Technology Explorer

 ### Languages and Technologies
-Here's a quick overview of the languages and technologies I've mastered:
+Here's a quick overview of the languages and technologies I've mastered or have experience At:

 #### Languages
 ![Java](https://img.shields.io/badge/-Java-007396?style=flat&logo=java)